+Garages and permanent outbuildings

+Repair category 1

-Garages and permanent outbuildings Repair category 2 Notes Areas of missing external render whilst there is an open downpipe.
-Normal maintenance will be required to the store.
-Aspects of the store construction may have a limited life span.
+Notes Aspects of the garage construction may have a limited life span.
 Some patch repair and regular ongoing maintenance should be anticipated.

+Evidence of cracking and movement was noted to the garage.
+Remedial works are required to the external render.

+The entrance door is weathered.

-Outside areas and boundaries Repair category 1 Notes Boundary walls and fences should be regularly checked and maintained as necessary.
+Outside areas and boundaries Repair category 2 Notes There are retaining walls.
+These appear to be in sound condition at present but should be regularly checked and maintained in good condition to prevent landslip.
 The subjects have an area of timber decking.
 Timber decked structures will have a limited lifespan and require regular maintenance and this liability should be considered.
 It should be appreciated that the concealed structural components have not been inspected nor have we moved items on the deck surface (patio furniture, potted plants etc) and we would highlight that defects may only become evident once such items are removed or the decking boards lifted.
-Uneven garden slabs.
+Movement to front wall.
+Mature trees/vegetation within the grounds of the property will require future ongoing professional maintenance by an experienced contractor.